5 Day Garden Route and Addo Tour

 No-show: 100% of the total of the booking

-Insurance: It is strongly recommended that you hold comprehensive travel insurance to safeguard you against possible unforeseen emergency.
-Earthstompers has passenger and public liability insurance.
+Insurance: It is strongly recommended that you hold comprehensive travel insurance to safeguard you against possible unforeseen emergency and theft.
+Earthstompers has comprehensive passenger and public liability insurance, but this does not cover the theft of guests' personal belongings.

 Exclusion of liability: Earthstompers, or its employees and agents shall not be responsible for and shall be exempt from any liability in respect of loss, damage, injury, accident, delay or inconvenience to any person or their luggage or other personal property under any circumstances whatsoever whilst on tour.